gboduljak/clrs-implementations/README.md

 ## 👨‍💻 CLRS Implementations

-This is a repository of pseudocode implementations discussed in the main text of a classic - 📖 Introduction to Algorithms, known as CLRS.
+This is a repository of pseudocode implementations discussed in the main text of a classic - 📖 Introduction to Algorithms, widely known as CLRS.
 There are some great solution manuals for more theoretical problems, such as https://walkccc.github.io/CLRS/, so I have decided to focus only on the main text pseudocode and personally more interesing exercises.
 All implementations are written in C and should be cross-platform.

 The folder structure of this repository resembles the book structure.
 Usually, implementations come with small auxiliary programs and simple test inputs.